cristinamaria11/connect.github.io/milestone6.md

 # Potential market share in first 5 years
 To determinate the market share of the competition we use as reference the number of active users in a month.
+The total number of users is indicative, as some of them can use multiple platforms in parallel.

 These are the statistics for the biggest competitors: